-The Importance of Basic Sight Words and Vocabulary
+The Vital Role of Sight Words and Vocabulary in Language Learning

 vocabulary